bfrizzell01/bfrizzell01/README.md

 - 🌱 **Currently learning**:
   - Fundamentals of object-oriented programming (OOP)
   - API parsing and ingestion with Flask
-  - Front-end dashboarding with Dash
+  - Dashboarding with Dash and PowerBI
   - MLOps with [DataTalks](https://github.com/DataTalksClub/mlops-zoomcamp)

 - 😄 **Pronouns**: He/Him